 Communication makes or breaks the relationship

-Good communication is key when building any relationships.
+Good communication is key when building any relationship.
 It’s the number one complaint if done poorly but will get you the most praise when done right.
 Transportation and logistics are no exception.
 Shippers need to talk to drivers, and vice versa.
 As an owner-operator, it’s up to me to make sure good communication happens.

 I use technology as much as possible and communicate with brokers by email, phone, and text.
 I always keep them in the loop and provide updates.